 For example an md5 hash produces 16 bytes.
 That can also be used as a keyspace id.

 A varbinary of arbitrary length can also be mapped as is to a keyspace id.
 This is what the binary vindex does.

-Vitess supports dynamic resharding, in which the number of shards is changed on a live cluster.
+Vitess supports resharding, in which the number of shards is changed on a live cluster.
 This can be either splitting one or more shards into smaller pieces, or merging neighboring shards into bigger pieces.

-During dynamic resharding, the data in the source shards is copied into the destination shards, allowed to catch up on replication, and then compared against the original to ensure data integrity.
+During resharding, the data in the source shards is copied into the destination shards, allowed to catch up on replication, and then compared against the original to ensure data integrity.
 Then the live serving infrastructure is shifted to the destination shards, and the source shards are deleted.